Denk-Mal Güterwagen

 Is photography allowed?

-Yes, photography is permitted, and visitors are encouraged to capture the monument and its surroundings.
+Yes, photography is permitted at the Denk-Mal Güterwagen, making it a great opportunity to capture the monument and its context.

 Are there guided tours?